ostev/argo-speech/README.md

-# argo-speech 🎙🤖
+# DashTen, a.k.a 🎙🤖

 This is the iOS speech recognition app for my entry into [Pi Wars 2021](https://piwars.org/2021-vpw/), [Argo](https://argo-blog.netlify.app).
+I open-sourced this project mostly so others could see an implementation of a basic speech control system using Apple's native APIs.
+The project is no longer actively maintained, and was last tested on iOS 14.
+It works by sending HTTP requests to the target robot controlled by the `web-control.py` script from the [main Argo project](https://github.com/ostev/argo) based on a set of regex-matched commands, which the web server then translates into commands sent to the robot.